-A wealth of information relating to adobe repair and preservation is found here, along with the pros and cons of adobe water-repellents.
-Here you will also find information on the many different kinds of adobe there is to choose from when deciding to build your own house, along with information on rammed earth.
+Please call (520) 331-4004 for a wealth of information relating to the repair and preservation of adobe homes and structures, along with the pros and cons of adobe water-repellents.
+We give free estimates.
+In the following pages, you will also find information on the many different kinds of adobe (burnt, sun-dried, pressed and stabilized) to choose from to build your own house, along with information on rammed earth.

 The proper repair and preservation of adobe can accurately be described as an art form.
 There are correct methods of restoration that when properly employed will enhance and prolong the life of your adobe.
 There are also incorrect methods and incorrect use of repair materials that can literally spell doom for your adobe and result in the acceleration of deterioration.